Boston Bruins Fire Head Coach Bruce Cassidy - CLNS Media

 Pathetic.

 I complain about a lot, but TRUST ME.
 I am not the only one.
-IN fact, I really have no idea who outside of the Bruins administration thinks this was a good decision.
+In fact, I really have no idea who outside of the Bruins administration thinks this was a good decision.
 Take a look at the reaction from Twitter following the announcement:

 Firing Bruce Cassidy isn’t going to fix this Bruins team.